dotnet/AspNetCore.Docs/aspnetcore/security/authorization/limitingidentitybyscheme.md

 Some apps may need to support multiple types of authentication.
 For example, your app might authenticate users from Azure Active Directory and from a users database.
 Another example is an app that authenticates users from both Active Directory Federation Services and Azure Active Directory B2C.
 In this case, the app should accept a JWT bearer token from several issuers.

 Add all authentication schemes you'd like to accept.
-For example, the following code in `Startup.ConfigureServices` adds two JWT bearer authentication schemes with different issuers:
+For example, the following code adds two JWT bearer authentication schemes with different issuers:

 [!code-csharp[](~/security/authorization/limitingidentitybyscheme/samples/AuthScheme/Program.cs?name=snippet_ma&highlight=7-18)]

 > [!NOTE]
 > Only one JWT bearer authentication is registered with the default authentication scheme `JwtBearerDefaults.AuthenticationScheme`.
 Additional authentication has to be registered with a unique authentication scheme.

-The next step is to update the default authorization policy to accept both authentication schemes.
+Update the default authorization policy to accept both authentication schemes.
 For example:

 [!code-csharp[](~/security/authorization/limitingidentitybyscheme/samples/AuthScheme/Program.cs?name=snippet_ma&highlight=20-29)]